psf/bylaws/bylaws.md

 Foundation, where the work relates to the creation or maintenance of open source software available to the public at no charge.

-Contributing Members must certify each year to the corporation, through a method approved by the Board of Directors, that such member met and will continue to meet the requirements set forth in this Section 4.8 in order to remain a Contributing Member for the following year.
+Contributing Members must certify through a method approved by the Board of Directors, that such member met and will continue to meet the requirements set forth in this Section 4.8 in order to remain a Contributing Member for the following year.

 Contributing Members have voting rights in the corporation and are counted for the purposes of quorum at meetings of the members.